tytydraco/yessleep/out/What_Do_You_Call_Someone_with_No_Body_and_No_Nose.md

 “We need to leave **now.** Like right now.
 Like immediately.”

 Before he could answer, the sound of a wooden door shattering turned our attention to the stairs.
-An inhuman screech reverberated off the walls as Nobody Nonose floated down the stairs.
+An inhuman screech reverberated off the walls as Nobody Nonose floated down the steps toward us

 Mrs. McCutcheon screamed in horror , her husband’s eyes grew wide.
 “What in the fuck -“ he began.
 The creature glided toward Mr. McCutcheon, much faster than the speed at which it had approached me ,  and in an instant it had unhinged its jaw and clamped down on his head.